 LTC insurance riders can be expensive, but they include a unique and valuable feature:

 LTC riders can offer benefits in excess of your policy’s face amount.
 That is, if your expenses exceed the value of your original death benefit, your policy keeps paying for your care until you die.

 4. Accidental Death Benefit Riders

-While this rider may look the same as the Accelerated Death Benefit Rider at first, they are in fact very different.
+While this rider may look the same as the Accelerated Death Benefit Rider at first, they are, in fact, very different.

-Accidental Death Benefit Riders supplements the coverage of your original policy by providing an additional payout to the policy’s beneficiary if the insured dies as the result of an accident (such as a car accident, fall, or drowning, among many others).
+Accidental Death Benefit Riders supplement the coverage of your original policy by providing an additional payout to the policy’s beneficiary if the insured dies as the result of an accident (such as a car accident, fall, or drowning, among many others).

 5. Term Conversion Riders

 Term conversion riders do precisely what the name advertises.
 They allow you to convert your term life insurance policy into a whole life insurance policy.